Distinguishing pairwise and higher-order interactions in coupled oscillators from time series: Methods

 We simulate a population of $N$ oscillators that interact through pairwise and/or three-body couplings (see Eqs. \ref{eq:Kuramoto}, \ref{eq:pairwise} and, \ref{eq:threebody}) for details).
 First, we consider a population with homogeneous coupling strength, i.e., $K_{ij}^{(2)}= \bar{K}_2$ and $K_{ijl}^{(3)}= \bar{K}_3$ (Figs.~\ref{fig:Synchronization}, \ref{fig:Inference_result}, and \ref{fig:MCC_vs_Cycle}, and Tables~\ref{tab:Interact_Type} and ~\ref{tab:Interact_Prob}).
 Then, we consider oscillators with heterogeneous coupling strength (Figs. \ref{fig:Est_Coupling} and \ref{fig:Large_Pop}), each component of the weight matrix or tensor is drawn from a log-normal distribution inspired by the couplings measured from neuronal circuits~\cite{buzsaki2014log,Kobayashi2019}:

 where, $\mu$ and $\sigma^2$ are the mean and variance of the natural logarithm of $x$.
 The parameters are $\mu= 0.01$ and $\sigma^2= 0.25$ for pairwise and three-body coupling strength in Fig.~\ref{fig:Est_Coupling} and Fig.~\ref{fig:Large_Pop}, respectively.
-The number of oscillators was $N= 10$ in Figs. 1, 3, and 4 and Table 3, $N= 12$ in Fig. 2 and Tables 1 and 2, and $N= 100$ in Fig. 5.
+With the exception of Fig. 5, the number of oscillators is $N= 12$.
+In Fig. 5, the number of oscillators is $N= 90$.